Bandai: Corporate structure

 Bandai's headquarters is in Taitō, Tokyo, Japan.
-The company owns offices in the United States (Bandai America), Mexico (Bandai Corporación Mexico), the United Kingdom (Bandai UK), Indonesia (Bandai Namco Indonesia), France, Spain, Taiwan, and mainland China.
+The company owns offices in the United States (Bandai Namco Toys & Collectibles America), Mexico (Bandai Corporación Mexico), the United Kingdom (Bandai Namco Toys & Hobby UK), France, Spain, Taiwan, and mainland China.
 In the past, it owned offices in Hong Kong, South Korea, Thailand, Germany, and East Asia, which acted as distributors for Bandai products in their respective countries.
-Bandai is a wholly owned subsidiary of Bandai Namco Holdings and heads its parent's Toy and Hobby Content Strategic Business Unit (CSBU).
+Bandai is a wholly owned subsidiary of Bandai Namco Holdings and heads its parent's Toy and Hobby Unit.

 Bandai is among the largest and most profitable toy companies worldwide, alongside Hasbro and Mattel.
 The company focuses on creating unique and innovative products for its consumers, and to bend established conventions within the industry; its slogan, "Break out of the box" was made in reference to this.